Magnetic-field properties in non-axisymmetric divertors: Introduction

-Non-resonant divertors naturally arise in stellarators, which have an outermost confining magnetic surface, and were the original idea for the W7-X divertor \cite{Strumbeger:divertor1992}.
-Magnetic field line chaos arises just outside the outermost surface.
 Naively, one would expect chaotic field lines to have insufficient collimation and resilience to equilibrium changes for consideration as the basis for a divertor.
 These expectations are not correct, as illustrated by numerical studies of the HSX magnetic field \cite{Bader-Boozer:2017,HSX divertor:2018}.
-This is due to transport barriers that naturally arise in chaotic field regions and provide the collimation, which can be studied in many ways including simple maps \cite{Punjabi2022}.
+This is due to transport barriers that naturally arise in chaotic field regions and provide the collimation, which can be studied in many ways, including simple maps \cite{Punjabi2022}.
 It is important to understand what properties of the magnetic field determine the barriers and how the required externally-produced magnetic-field distributions are to be chosen and controlled.

-Non-resonant divertors have freedom that may have important implications beyond just removing island-divertor constraints on the rotational transform, $\iota$ and $d\iota/dr$.
-For example, open field lines can go for great distances in a chaotic region just outside the outermost confining surface with the parallel to cross-field transport of various types in principle controllable.
-One could in principle use this chaotic region to reduce the plasma temperature from kilovolts at the last confining magnetic surface to the approximately a hundred electron-Volts, which is required to carry sufficient plasma to the divertor chamber.
+Non-resonant divertors have freedom that may have important implications beyond just removing island-divertor constraints on the rotational transform, $\iota$, and $d\iota/dr$.
+For example, open field lines can go great distances in a chaotic region just outside the outermost confining surface with the parallel to cross-field transport of various types in principle controllable.
+One could in principle use this chaotic region to produce a radiative mantel to reduce the plasma temperature from kilovolts at the last confining magnetic surface to the approximately a hundred electron-Volts, which is required to carry sufficient plasma to the divertor chamber.
+Electromagnetic radiation from the mantel would spread the exiting heat more uniformly over the chamber walls than can any other method.
 The chaotic region could also recycle main-chamber neutrals into the divertor channel, increasing the neutral compression ratio, and shield the main plasma from impurities.

-Chaotic field lines also introduce subtleties.
-The electric field that is required to preserve quasi-neutrality must have a strong component along the magnetic field lines that are open, with an electric potential $\Phi$ comparable to $T/e$, but the calculation of this potential is not presently part of divertor simulation codes such as EMC3-Eirene \cite{EMC3-Eirene}.
-In chaotic regions, magnetic field lines that are close in some locations are well separated in others, which could make the cross-field drift $(\vec{B}\times\vec{\nabla}\Phi)/B^2$ enormous.
-Presumably, the large associated transport changes the equation for the variation in the electric potential along the magnetic field lines.
-But, the interaction between this drift and the transport properties that determine $\Phi$ remain to be determined.